Peer-Guided Study Groups

 How can I become a peer facilitator?

 We recruit for facilitators each spring.
 We look for students who have a strong command of the subject (although straight A's are not necessary), and who have good interpersonal skills and a desire to help others succeed.
-If you are interested in applying, please contact us.
+See our peer leader page for details.

 Questions about peer-guided study groups?